 I made The Kitchn’s homemade almond milk, and it rocks.
 In coffee, this milk beats store-bought almond milk every time – no sweetener required (unless you want some).

-We soaked our almonds for the minimum time (overnight) and we didn’t use raw almonds or any sweetener.
-It was still delicious.
+I soak my almonds for the minimum time (overnight).
+I don’t use raw almonds or sweetener.
+It’s delicious.